kangax/przilla/src/memory-bank/techContext.md

   - E2E tests for critical user flows.
   - Ensure tests exist for additions/changes.

-## Example of a workout from wodwell_workouts.json
+## Example of a wod/workout from wodwell_workouts.json

 ```
 {